SakiruAkinpelu/Portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
-I'm Anietie Etuk 🤓, a data analyst, educator, and consultant with a passion for turning data into actionable insights.
-With experience across sales, operations, finance, and customer service, I help businesses solve challenges and unlock growth.
+I'm Sakiru Akinpelu 🤓, a data analyst, Proactive and results-oriented Data Analyst with four years of experience in translating complex data into actionable insights to drive business decisions.
+Skilled in Excel, SQL, and data visualization tools like Tableau and Power BI, with a proven ability to create scalable reporting tools and optimize key performance indicators.
+Strong business acumen, hands-on attitude, and a passion for end-to-end project management.
+Committed to diversity, inclusion, and bringing my authentic self to work every day..

 <!--Mention your top/relevant skills here - core and soft skills-->
-## WHAT I DO
+## CORE AND TECHNICAL SKILLS

+Data Analytics
+Data Modelling
+Data Visualization
+Modelling
+SQL
+Problem Solving
+Teamwork and
+Collaboration
+Communication Skills  (Written and Verbal) Planning/organizatio n skills
+MS Excel
+Power BI
+Tableau
+Microsoft Fabrics
+Google
+Analytics

 *As the Chief Analyst of SkillAhead Solutions Ltd, I provide consulting and training services for businesses and mentor aspiring analysts.*